kleineluka/backlace/README.md

 > *Remember that time when I told you to relax?
 You need some inner-#!&$&%!-peace!*

-Backlace is a versatile anime (also toon/pbr) shader for Unity and VRChat.
+Backlace is a versatile anime (as well as toon/pbr) shader for Unity and VRChat.
 Despite mainly serving as a starting point for future projects, you will find that Backlace is packed with a wide range of features- from anime character shading, to screen-space rim lighting, to procedural glitter.

 ## Features 🌈
 Backlace comes in three variants: Core, Advanced, and Fun.
 Each variant builds off the previous one by adding more features and complexity.
 Additionally, there are "Grabpass" and "Outline" sub-variants in order to preserve performance where otherwise unnecessary (ex.
 "Fun Grabpass" or "Core Outline").
 The idea of this system is to allow you to **pick and choose** how heavy of a shader is needed for your project.